ros2/ros2_documentation/source/ROS-Framework/interfaces/services/Working-with-services/Understanding-ROS2-Services/Understanding-ROS2-Services.rst

   $ ros2 service info --verbose /clear

-The verbose output includes additional information such as the node name and namespace of the service server, as well as the underlying middleware (RMW) implementation details.
+Besides the basic type and client/server counts, the verbose result also shows which node provides the service and the low-level connection details from the ROS middleware (RMW).
+You mainly need those details when troubleshooting connection problems with a service.
-Note that ``Endpoint count`` is 2 for DDS-based RMW implementations (connextdds, cyclone, fastrtps), because DDS creates two endpoints per service server: one for request and one for response.
+The ``Endpoint count`` value is ``2`` for DDS-based RMW implementations (``connextdds``, ``cyclone``, ``fastrtps``) because DDS creates two endpoints per service server: one for request and one for response.

 .. code-block:: console